-Libreture provides online e-book, digital comic & magazine storage to readers.
-Readers can keep their collection private or choose to display information about their collection publicly.
-Anyone can view publicly visible collections by visiting the Libreture website, and search engines can index them.
-No books are available to download to anyone other than the owner that uploaded them.
+Libreture provides online ebook, digital comic, magazine & RPG storage to readers.
+Readers can leave their collection private, or choose to make it public to display information about their collection.
+Anyone can view publicly visible collections by visiting the Libreture website, and search engines can index these collections.
+No books are available to download by anyone other than the owner that uploaded them.

 Libreture is a Data Controller, registered with the Information Commissioner's Office.